|

 with the Party.
 As soon as the Party becomes strong enough

-to re-establish its control over Germany the industrialists will
+to re-establish its control over Germany the industrialists

 be paid for their effort and cooperation by concessions and